Course Staff Application

 Expected Time Obligations

 • Team Meetings (1 hr / week) - You will need to meet with the rest of the assignment development team frequently.
-This is so that everyone is on the same page on what the MP is supposed to teach its students.
-This is also an excellent time for the team to separate out work for a divide-and-conquer strategy, since you will constantly be up against a deadline.
+This is an excellent time for the team to separate out work for a divide-and-conquer strategy, since you will constantly be up against a deadline.
 These meetings will also be an excellent time to learn from course staff more experienced than you.

-• Development and Testing (varies) - You will need to develop meaningful assignments, and doing so takes a lot of effort.
+• Development and Testing (2-4 hr / week) - You will need to develop meaningful assignments, and doing so takes a lot of effort.
 Even after the team has written documentation and a TA solution, you will need to test the provided code thoroughly.
 This is to ensure the assignment is solid and understandable, and hopefully catch any potential bugs.

 Infrastructure #